LeoIacca/rPOP/README.md

 ### You will be first asked to select PET images to process.
 Images must meet the requirements below

 - NIfTI files must be 3D.
-4D Scans are not supported.
+4D files are not supported.
 - Scans must be Attenuation Corrected
 - Scans must have been performed with either of three FDA-approved amyloid-PET radiotracers, i.e. 18F-Florbetapir, 18F-Florbetaben or 18F-Flutemetamol.